New Coach Sione Fukofuka looking to build on Sunnybank’s strong end to 2019

 By Finn Morton; Photo – QRU Media/Brendan Hertel

-Fukafuka has no shortage of experience, having guided State High to a GPS title in 2016 and having worked with both the Australian Men’s Sevens Development side and the Women’s Youth Sevens team.
+Fukofuka has no shortage of experience, having guided State High to a GPS title in 2016 and having worked with both the Australian Men’s Sevens Development side and the Women’s Youth Sevens team.

 More recently in club rugby, he’s worked under former Fijian captain Mosese Raulini at Easts as an assistant coach.

-Fukafuka is excited about what 2020 holds for the Dragons and was particularly impressed with how they responded after a month of close losses against four eventual finalists.
+Fukofuka is excited about what 2020 holds for the Dragons and was particularly impressed with how they responded after a month of close losses against four eventual finalists.